MitchellTesla/timechain/README.md

   <img src="rocketman.gif" alt="demo" />
 </p>

-   Copyright (c) 2021 Justin Mitchell
+   Copyright (c) 2021 JUST IN Mitchell

    Licensed under the Apache License, Version 2.0 (the "License");
    you may not use this file except in compliance with the License.